-Beta-blockers are often prescribed for irregular heartbeats (arrhythmias), high blood pressure, and after heart attacks.
-They’re a class of medication used to block the effects of stress hormones like adrenaline (also called epinephrine) on the heart.
+Beta-blockers are a class of medication used to block the effects of stress hormones such as adrenaline on the heart.
+They’re often prescribed for irregular heartbeats, high blood pressure, and after heart attacks.

 Less commonly, beta-blockers may be used to treat:

-Doctors typically turn to beta-blockers for high blood pressure when other medications like diuretics aren't working or have too many side effects.
-They may be used in combination with other blood pressure lowering medications such as ACE inhibitors or calcium channel blockers.
+Doctors typically turn to beta-blockers for high blood pressure when other medications, such as diuretics, aren’t working or have too many side effects.
+They may be used in combination with other blood pressure-lowering medications, including ACE inhibitors and calcium channel blockers.

 - acebutolol (Sectral)